mTechHK/WardDashboard/en-README.md

     5. Go to `localhost:4000` in web browser, input the same application port
     6. If you get error after being redirected to application port try hitting refresh

-this is a fork for [ward](https://github.com/B-Software/Ward) use mit LICENSE